 Peptidomimetics have found widespread recognition as surrogates for therapeutic peptides derived from proteinacious amino acids because they may show improved in vivo stability, enhanced potency, better oral absorption, improved tissue distribution, and increased selectivity of biological response.
 In this context, unnatural amino acids can be used to alter the tertiary structure of a peptide.
 Side chain modifications allow the design of drug candidates with a perfect match to their biological target.

 Chiral quaternary ammonium catalysts can be particularly useful in the field of asymmetric synthesis.
 Keji Maruoka and co-workers from Kyoto University have reported potent C2-symmetric ammonium salts that catalyze alkylation reactions under remarkably low catalyst loadings.3 Nagase, in close cooperation with Prof. Maruoka has applied his methodology in industrially viable procedures to synthesize α−monosubstituted and novel α,α-disubstituted α−amino acids by alkylation of alanine- (Scheme 1) and glycine-derived (Scheme 2) Schiff bases with alkyl halides.
-Research quantities of novel Nagase α,α-disubstituted amino acids are now available through Sigma-Aldrich®.
+Research quantities of novel Nagase α,α-disubstituted amino acids are now available in our catalog.
 Enantiopure allylalanines for example will open pathways to completely new structures.
 Rutjes and co-workers have already shown that the comparable allylglycine is a remarkable precursor for the synthesis of a broad range of building blocks.4

 Proline is a non-polar, natural amino acid that forms a tertiary amide when incorporated into peptides.
 Thus, it is the only proteinogenic amino acid that does not act as a hydrogen bond donor in a peptide chain.
 Proline is known as a classical breaker of both the α-helical and β-sheet secondary structures in proteins and peptides, and it plays a crucial role in protein folding.
 Synthetic proline derivatives, mimetics and analogs offer further options to tune the biological, pharmaceutical, or physicochemical properties of peptides and proteins.
 In recent years proline derivatives and analogs have also found increasing popularity as organocatalysts in asymmetric synthesis.5

 Although they are less abundant than their α-analogues, β-amino acids occur in nature both in free form and bound to peptides.
 Oligomers composed exclusively of β-amino acids (so-called β-peptides) might be the most thoroughly investigated peptidomimetics.
 Besides being remarkably stable to metabolism, exhibiting slow microbial degradation, and inherently stable to proteases and peptidases, they fold into well-ordered secondary structures consisting of helices, turns, and sheets.
-In this respect, the most intriguing effects have been observed when β2-amino acids are present in the β-peptide backbone.6 A whole new “world” has emerged from the design of fascinating new peptidic macromolecules from β- and γ-homologated proteinogenic amino acids and other components.7 Sigma-Aldrich® is proud to be a leading supplier of β-amino acids.
+In this respect, the most intriguing effects have been observed when β2-amino acids are present in the β-peptide backbone.6 A whole new “world” has emerged from the design of fascinating new peptidic macromolecules from β- and γ-homologated proteinogenic amino acids and other components.7 We are proud to be a leading supplier of β-amino acids.
 This ChemFiles presents a comprehensive list of available products.